When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Emotional numbness or inability to feel joy

-- Physical symptoms of anxiety (racing heart, sweating, trembling)
+- Physical signs of anxiety (racing heart, sweating, shaking)

 Irritability and Anger: